claudioc/jingo/README.md

 - Uses [Markitup](http://markitup.jaysalvat.com/home/) as the markup editor, with a nice (ajax) preview
 - Inspired by the well known github [Gollum](https://github.com/github/gollum) wiki
 - Show differences between document revisions
-- Search through the content and the page names
+- Search through the content _and_ the page names
 - Layout accepts custom sidebar and footer
+- Can include <iframe>s in the document (es: embed a Google Drive document)
 - Can use custom CSS and JavaScript scripts
 - White list for authorization on page reading and writing
 - Detects unwritten pages (will appear in red)